 then this would result in ignoring the incoming ramp messages until ramp returns its next value and then triggering another ramp according to the most recent received message.
 I can see that this could cause some problems with high ramp granularity settings (if we dont adjust the time of the delayed ramp message), so I am not sure about this solution.

 I'd be happy to hear anu other opinions\ideas

-#9 Updated by Trond Lossius almost 6 years ago
+#9 Updated by Trond Lossius about 6 years ago

 Can you please help me making sure that we get to discuss this at the next Jamoma BOD?